Chief Executive Officer

 Teresa joined MIAL in 2003 on a variety of issues including shipping policy, employment and training, environment, health and safety, and vessel operations.

-She holds a degree in Naval Architecture from the Australian Maritime College and a master’s degree in Business Administration.
+Teresa holds a degree in Naval Architecture from the Australian Maritime College and a master’s degree in Business Administration.
 Teresa is a member of a diverse range of industry advisory and management committees.

 Internationally Teresa was the Australian shipowner (employer) representative at the United Nations International Labour Organisation during the MLC adoption; regularly attended the UN International Maritime Organisation meetings as an industry adviser to the Australian delegation; and chaired the International Chamber of Shipping, Environment Sub-Committee from 2006 - 2013.
-Teresa is the Secretary General, Australia, of the Asian Shipowners Forum.
+Teresa is the Secretary General, Australia, of the Asian Shipowners Association.

 Prior to joining MIAL Teresa worked as the Manager Technical Services for the Port Hedland Port Authority; managed a project on the management of ships’ ballast water for the Victorian Environment Protection Authority; and worked as a consultant developing underkeel clearance management systems.